Q-CAD/MatEnsemble/docs/source/design.rst

-.. _architecture:
+.. _design:

-Architecture and execution model
+Design and execution model
 =================================

 This page describes **what runs where** when you call :meth:`matensemble.pipeline.Pipeline.submit`,